Galilean dialect: Modern scholarship

 Porter (2000) notes that scholars have tended to be "vague" in describing exactly what a "Galilean dialect" entailed.
 Hoehner (1983) notes that the Talmud has one place (bEr 53b) with several amusing stories about Galilean dialect that indicate only a defective pronunciation of gutturals in the 3rd and 4th centuries.
 Hugo Odeberg attempted a grammar based on the Aramaic of the Genesis Rabbah in 1939.
 Michael Sokoloff's English preface to Caspar Levias's 1986 A Grammar of Galilean Aramaic (in Hebrew) also sheds light on the controversy that began with Dalman.
 E. Y. Kutscher's 1976 Studies in Galilean Aramaic may offer some newer insights.
 More recently, attempts at better understanding the Galilean dialect in the New Testament have been taken up by Steve Caruso, who has spent over 10 years compiling a topical lexical reference of the Galilean dialect.
 Caruso has noted the difficulties of the task:

+Caruso has since published a nearly complete grammar in English.

 Personal names

 Evidence on possible shortening or changing of Hebrew names into Galilean is limited.
 Ossuary inscriptions invariably show full Hebrew name forms.
-David Flusser suggested that the short name Yeshu for Jesus in the Talmud was 'almost certainly' a dialect form of Yeshua, based on the swallowing of the ayin noted by Paul Billerbeck, but most scholars follow the traditional understanding of the name as a polemical reduction.
+David Flusser suggested that the short name Yeshu for Jesus in the Talmud was 'almost certainly' a dialect form of Yeshua, based on the swallowing of the ayin noted by Paul Billerbeck; other scholars follow the traditional understanding of the name as a polemical reduction.